Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = 3.5.5 =
 - Fixed a PHP warning.
-- Added sanitization to the sdm_description field.
+- Added sanitization to the input fields that needed it.
+- Listed the 3rd party libraries/services used in the readme file.

 = 3.5.4 =
 - Fixed stored-XSS bug.
 Thanks to d4wner.